Trailer (vehicle): Types

 Some trailers are made for personal (or small business) use with practically any powered vehicle having an appropriate hitch, but some trailers are part of large trucks called semi-trailer trucks for transportation of cargo.

 Enclosed toy trailers and motorcycle trailers can be towed by commonly accessible pickup truck or van, which generally require no special permit beyond a regular driver's license.
-Specialized trailers like open-air motorcycle trailers, bicycle trailers are much smaller, accessible to small automobiles, as are some simple trailers, have a drawbar and ride on a single axle.
-Other trailers, such as utility trailers and travel trailers or campers come in single and multiple axle varieties, to allow for varying sizes of tow vehicles.
+Specialized trailers like open-air motorcycle trailers and bicycle trailers are much smaller, accessible to small automobiles, and, like some simple trailers, have a drawbar and ride on a single axle.
+Other trailers, such as utility trailers and travel trailers or campers come in single- and multiple-axle varieties to allow for varying sizes of tow vehicles.

 There also exist highly specialized trailers, such as genset trailers, pusher trailers and other types that are also used to power the towing vehicle.
 Others are custom-built to hold entire kitchens and other specialized equipment used by carnival vendors.
 There are also trailers for hauling boats.